News

 Comment: Why Boeing chose Sheffield

-As Boeing announces its first manufacturing facility in Europe, Sir Keith Burnett explains how we got here and what it means for the UK.
+As Boeing ceremonially breaks ground at the site of its first manufacturing facility in Europe, Sir Keith Burnett explains how we got here and what it means for the UK.

 Why Boeing chose Sheffield